mozilla/kanbanzilla/README.md

   `grunt proxy server` to start running the server
   `. venv/bin/activate` followed by `python api.py` in the server folder and start a memcached server running on port 8989

+### The Server

+To start the server run:

+    cd server
+    python api.py

+To override the memcache URL use:

+    MEMCACHE_URL=128.0.0.2:8989 python api.py

+To run in debug mode (with fancy reloading):

+    DEBUG=true python api.py